-CED Board Chairman: CED #1 will establish and implement a policy for asset records and periodic inventory of assets.
+CED Board Chairman: Management will design and implement policies and procedures to perform and maintain periodic monitoring of fixed assets and consumable inventories.

 Criteria: The GAO Standards - Section 2 - Objectives of an Entity - OV2.24 states:

 Safeguarding of Assets

 A subset of the three categories of objectives is the safeguarding of assets.
 Management designs an internal control system to provide reasonable assurance regarding prevention or prompt detection and correction of unauthorized acquisition, use, or disposition of an entity's assets.